mkozturk/turkishnames/README.md

 An interesting observation is that there are more last names than first names, even accounting for misspellings.
 For example, there are about 115,000 unique last names, carried by 10 or more people, compared to 26,000 such first names.

 ## People with the same first and last names
 As an interesting aside, I counted people who had the same first and last names.
 Turns out there are several thousand such people, and more than 1500 such combinations.
-Here is the top 22:
+Here is the top 22 (see the file *same_first_last_tally* for a complete list).

 First name | Last name | Count
 -----|-----|-----